Nasdaq Stockholm AB: LISTING OF WARRANTS ISSUED BY NORDEA

-Nasdaq Stockholm has decided to list 191 warrants issued by Nordea with effect from 2018-03-06.
-The warrants will be listed on the NSDX segment of the Nasdaq First North Sweden.
+Nasdaq Stockholm has decided to list 206 warrant(s) issued by Nordea with effect from 2018-03-13.
+The warrant(s) will be listed on the NSDX segment of the Nasdaq First North Sweden.

 Please find instrument identifiers in the attached document.